If there’s only one thing all content creators have in common, it’s that we’re constantly second-guessing ourselves.

 Web still forms the cornerstone of content streaming and is likely to be the source of most of your business’s income.
 Keeping an open, accessible and optimized web-based streaming service is important.

-keep subscribers, you’ll need to prepare for the transition to other devices after sign up.
+But to keep subscribers, you’ll need to prepare for the transition to other devices after sign up.
 This will be dictated by the OTT content you create, but it’s worth making sure your content is available and formatted for mobile devices.

 3. People Spend Up To 30% More Time Watching OTT

-Uscreeners who added OTT app streaming to their existing web-based service saw a growth of 30% in engagement and consumption
+Uscreeners who added OTT app streaming to their existing web-based service saw a growth of 30% in engagement and consumption.

 When your content becomes available on more devices, especially those preferred by your current users, people are more likely to engage with your content.
 You also open yourself up to new subscribers, like the growing number of cord-cutters, who are actively searching for new OTT services to subscribe to.